robertsglow/IBM-HR-Analytics-Project/README.md

 **_Disclaimer_**

-This project is not in any way a real life project. _The dataset is a dummy Dataset that is intended to practice the capabilities of PowerBI and DAX_
+This project is not in any way a real life project. _The dataset is a dummy Dataset that is intended to practice the capabilities of PowerBI and DAX_ Now lets jump right in :collision:

 **Skills demostrated**